BallotReady/api-documentation/README.md

 ## Elections API  <a name="elections_api"></a>
 **Parameters:**

-      state - state the election takes place in end_at -  end timestamp of queried elections in the search request updated_since - beginning timestamp of record updates in the search request
+      state - state the election takes place in (optional) start-at - starting timestamp of queried elections (optional) end_at -  end timestamp of queried elections in the search request (optional) updated_since - beginning timestamp of record updates in the search request (optional)

 **Request Syntax:**